datajerk/ctf-write-ups/dctf2021/magic_trick/README.md

 More like _old trick_.
 This is identical to [mindfield](https://github.com/datajerk/ctf-write-ups/tree/master/cyberapocalypsectf2021/mindfield) from 3 weeks back, so read that [writeup](https://github.com/datajerk/ctf-write-ups/tree/master/cyberapocalypsectf2021/mindfield).

-> This is why I minimize hardcoded values in my writeups; took me 30 seconds to solve with minor modifications to an existing solution.
+> This is why I minimize hardcoded values in my writeups; took me 30 seconds to solve with minor modifications to an existing solve.

 ## Exploit